-VA loan guaranty limits are set each year and are subject to change due to legislation, VA loan program policy changes, and other variables.
+Prior to 2020, VA loan guaranty limits were set each year and are subject to change due to legislation, VA loan program policy changes, and other variables.
 Borrowers who need to learn what the VA loan guaranty limits for their county are currently at should contact the VA directly or ask a participating VA lender.

 Understanding VA Jumbo Loans